Andrew McCutchen Preview, Player Props: Pirates vs. Royals

 Andrew McCutchen At The Plate

-- Among qualifying batters in MLB action, he ranks 87th in batting average, 13th in on-base percentage, and 111th in slugging.
+- Among qualified hitters, he ranks 92nd in batting average, while his on-base percentage ranks 14th and he is 113th in slugging.

-- McCutchen has had an RBI in 25 games this year (23.8%), including nine multi-RBI outings (8.6%).
-He has also driven in three or more of his team's runs in three contests.
+- McCutchen has picked up an RBI in 24.5% of his games this year, with two or more RBI in 8.5% of his games.
+He has also plated three or more runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.